 Loyalty program critics say there are a few things you have to know about the rewards game, whether you’re collecting points through a credit card or accumulating frequent-flier miles in a traditional program.

-- Points and miles almost always lose value.
+Points and miles almost always lose value.
 Even the best programs are susceptible to inflation, which means the 25,000 points you need for a hotel room today might become 35,000 points next year.
 Stockpiling rewards for a special trip, as Franklin did, can be an exercise in futility.
+(Here’s the most useless frequent-flyer programs.)

 Are loyalty programs worth it?